Resources for Residents

 Applying to Oncology Training Programs

 Each of the oncology specialty areas has a different application process and timeline.
-Although a few do have the commonality of using ERAS and participating in the NRMP matches, each process is overseen and/or administered in some way by a separate entity.
+A few specialties do share the commonality of using ERAS and participating in the NRMP matches.
+However, each process is overseen and/or administered in some way by a separate entity.
 Get more information about your discipline's subspeciality:

-ASCO has an active role in the application process through its sponsorship of medical oncology and hematology/oncology (with the American Society of Hematology) and participation in the Medical Specialties Matching Program.
+- Sponsorship of medical oncology and hematology/oncology (with the American Society of Hematology)

-The application process runs from July of your PGY 2 when ERAS opens for residents to begin working on their applications, which can be submitted starting in November; programs begin receiving applications on December 1.
+The application process runs from July of your PGY 2 when ERAS opens for residents to begin working on their applications.
+Residents can submit applications starting in November.
+Programs begin receiving applications on December 1.
 The process concludes the following June, with the MSMP Match for Fellowships beginning the following July.
 Fellowship programs generally accept applications through January and conduct interviews in February-April.
 Exact dates vary from program to program

-Radiation oncology residencies are five years long, with some institutions devoting the first year to general medicine while others ask that the resident apply to a separate internship.
+Radiation oncology residencies are five years long.
+Some institutions devote the first year to general medicine.
+Others ask that the resident apply to a separate internship at this time.
 Radiation oncology residencies participate in a formal Match program.

 For more information about radiation oncology residencies or to search a list of programs, please see the Association of Residents in Radiation Oncology.